Dexter-WOO/Market-Microstructure-Research/README.md

 ## Data
 The trading data can be retrieved from CRSP, [WRDS](https://wrds-www.wharton.upenn.edu/).
 Then, we use the idea of Boehmer et al. (2021) to identify retail trades [here](https://github.com/Dexter-WOO/Retail-Trading-and-Google-Trends/blob/main/catch_retail_trading.sas).
 The data output will be used for computing all the dependent variables for the regression model.
 Based on the idea of Da, Engelberg, and Gao (2011), we want to use SVI to predict the retail trading activities.
 SVI can be downloaded from [Google Trends](https://trends.google.com/trends/?geo=US).
 Lastly, we use all these data to build the regression model [here](https://github.com/Dexter-WOO/Retail-Trading-and-Google-Trends/blob/main/svi_predict_retail_trading.sas).

+## Data Cleansing
+Some tickers with a generic meaning usually have an abnormally high SVI, such as "BB", "BABY", etc., so we have to remove these noisy tickers in our dataset.
+Besides, we want to include only small stocks because those are the stocks that are normally traded by retail investors, also having a decent SVI.

 ## Results
 (still in progress)
 ## References